Flying With A Newborn Baby Tips

 Do Children Need ID to fly?

-If you are flying internationally, then a passport is always needed.
+If you are flying internationally with an infant, then a passport is always needed.
 If you are flying domestically in the USA or Canada you do not need ID, but I always recommend taking a copy of their birth certificate.

 Various other countries require all different sorts of ID and paperwork.
 With some airlines, lap babies may not be issued a boarding card but may need a boarding verification document.
 There is more information on travel documents here.

 Below you will find a selection of airline policies on travelling with a newborn on a plane.
 Please do check with your airline before you book in case these have been updated since 2018:

 American Airlines state: “We accept infants as young as 2 days old.
 However, if you’re traveling with an infant less than 7 days old, your physician will be required to fill out a passenger medical form before your flight.
 (A special assistance coordinator will send the form directly to your physician.)”